ELECTRIC VEHICLE CASE STUDY

 - The handling characteristics of the torque vectoring architecture

-- How the two inverters need to be controlled together in all situations, not just regular track, but also skid situations – how does that torque vectoring want to appear during a slide for example.
+- How do the two inverters need to be controlled together in all situations, not just regular track, but also skid situations – how does that torque vectoring want to appear during a slide for example?

-Many lessons were learned over the course of the project, not only on the drive train, but also how to put together an electric vehicle, helping Zytek to become one of the pioneers of electric vehicle development.
+Many lessons were learned over the course of the project, not only on the drive train, but also on how to put together an electric vehicle, helping Zytek to become one of the pioneers of electric vehicle development.

 Creating An Acceptable Vehicle Environment